-Carefully position the seal plate and stationary seal components over the rotor shaft and against the intermediate.
+Install the seal plate O-ring (42) on the seal plate.
+Carefully position the seal plate and stationary seal components on the rotor shaft and press the seal plate into the lower motor housing until fully seated.
 Be careful not to damage the stationary element already installed.
-Secure the seal plate to the intermediate using the socket head capscrews (51).

 Unpack the rotating portion of the seal.
 Be certain the seal face of the rotating element is free of grit or surface damage.
-If the rotating element does not want to stay in the bellows retainer when turned upside down, place a small amount of grease at equal spaces on the back of the element and position it in the bellows retainer.
+Because the rotating element may not stay in the bellows retainer when turned upside down, place a small amount of grease at equal spaces on the back of the element and position it in the bellows retainer.
 The grease should hold the element in position until the seal is installed.
 Assemble the drive grooves of the rotating element into the drive lugs of the bellows retainer.
 Apply a light coating of oil on the shaft and the I.D. of the bellows.

-Positions the seal rotating portion on the lubricated shaft as shown in Figure C-3.
-Apply firm, steady pressure on the seal retainer and slide it down the shaft until the seal faces contact.
+Slide the seal rotating portion onto the lubricated shaft with the seal face down.
+Apply firm, steady pressure on the bellows retainer until it slides down the shaft and the seal faces contact.

-Slide the seal spring over the shaft and bellows retainer and install the spring retainer.
+Slide the seal spring over the shaft and bellows retainer.
 See Figure C-3 for proper order of seal assembly.